adeolasopade/Risk-Assessment-Treatment/README.md

 ## The Approach

 The methodology was anchored in the ISO 27001:2022 framework.
-*   We built the Information Asset Register (Sheet 6) to catalogue critical assets, from key personnel to POS machines.
+*   Built the Information Asset Register (Sheet 6) to catalogue critical assets, from key personnel to POS machines.
 *   These were mapped to relevant threats from the Threat Catalogue (Sheet 7).
 *   Risks were scored using the Risk Matrix (Sheets 4 & 5) and assigned named owners.
 *   The final Risk Assessment-Treatment Plan (Sheet 3) defined specific actions, linked them to ISO controls, and set deadlines.